-We love instant, the shortcut, the cheat code, the get rich quick and get ripped fast methods.
-All of these things undermine one of the most important parts of life; the process.
+We love instant, the shortcut, the cheat code, the get rich quick, and get ripped fast methods.
+All of these things undermine one of the most essential parts of life; the process.
 A process consists of every single step you have to take to get from A to Z. Not just the physical steps, also the conscious and unconscious steps.
-Going through the journey, experiencing it and processing it, until it’s a part of your being.
+Going through the journey, experiencing it, and processing it until it’s a part of your being.

 The longcut isn’t attractive.
 A big part of the longcut is the boring middle part.
-The place where the hard work happens and the wins are small, sometimes even non-existent.
-The process is undermined because of shortcuts that are wildly available.
+The place where the hard work happens and the wins are small.
+And the process is undermined because of wildly available shortcuts.
 A shortcut is a get out of jail free card.
-It’s a free ride.
-It’s getting the rewards without putting in the work.
+It’s a free ride and it’s getting the rewards without putting in the work.
 It’s picking the fruit without nurturing the tree.
 A shortcut is for the spoiled kids.

 The shortcut is accepted because we don’t have the time.
 But, everyone gets the same 24 hours a day.
 Day in and day out.
 So we all have time, but what most people don’t have is priorities.
 The shortcut Is sexy.
 It takes you from the fun first part, straight to the rewards at the end.
-But, who really wants that?
-Who wants to accept a medal for a marathon when you’ve only ran the first and last mile?
+But who wants that?
+Who wants to accept a medal for a marathon when you’ve only run the first and last mile?

 Enter a world of fake biceps, fake musicians, and fake gurus.
 At the surface, it all looks great, but if you dig just a little deeper, even an inch under the surface, it gets exposed.

-A fake bicep isn’t capable of curling a dumbbell, a fake musician isn’t capable of hitting a note or writing an original melody, and a fake guru isn’t capable of giving you anything else than the linear method he has, because he just hasn’t got the skills, insight, and experience.
+A fake bicep isn’t capable of curling a dumbbell, a fake musician isn’t capable of hitting a note or writing an original melody, and a phony guru isn’t capable of giving you anything else than the linear method he has, because he doesn’t have the skills, insight, and experience.

 If you cheat your way through world 1 to 7 in Super Mario, you won’t be able to play level 8.
-You simply don’t have the skills.
-Sure, you can cheat your way through world 8 as well all the way to the end credits, but the fun of the game isn’t in the credits.
-The fun of the game is experiencing it from A all the way through Z. The fun is going through the full process, experiencing every step and every fail and getting better.
+You don’t have the skills.
+Sure, you can cheat your way through world 8 as well to the end credits, but the fun of the game isn’t in the credits.
+The joy of the game is experiencing it from A through Z. The fun is going through the full process, experiencing every step, and every failure, and getting better.

 And all because you were impatient and not courageous enough to endure the process.

 Try this if you’re not sure if you are patient or impatient: Take 6 deep breaths right now.
-Deep breaths have amazing health benefits like lowering stress and blood pressure.
-You are breathing anyway so why not take 6 deep breaths?
-Try it, now.
+Deep breaths have fantastic health benefits, like lowering stress and blood pressure.
+You are breathing anyway, so why not take 6 deep breaths?
+Try it now.
 Breath in for 5 seconds, hold for 10, breath out for 5.
 Chances are you bail out before you reach 6.
 All because you are impatient.

-All children do is go through long processes and they never bail out.
+All children do is go through lengthy processes, and they never bailout.
 Kids trying to walk don’t say “this isn’t for me” after they fall ten times.
 They keep at it, no matter how many times they fall.
 We talk about children like they are some rare species, but there used to be a time when we all were kids and had to go through those processes, and we dit.
 So what happened?
 When did we become so allergic to patience and the process?

 Sitting with the trees

 Beauty takes time.
 So how much time is needed?
 As much time to complete the process.
-The goal isn’t to run through the forest, the goal is to enjoy and experience the forest, no matter how dark.
+The goal isn’t to run through the forest; the goal is to enjoy and experience the woods, no matter how dark.